 • Stakeholder interviews & requirements documentation

-• Wireframing all page types
+• Wireframing all page types (country, city, service, blog)

-• Custom Spanish UI/UX design system
+• Spanish-language UI/UX design system in Figma

-• Design review & approval
+• Design review & sign-off

 2